Skip to Specimen Lab

 Labeling AI output "legal advice."

 It isn't.
 Brand it "attorney-supervised analysis" and mean it.
+The $2,500 audit covers the policy language.

 Removing ethics disclosures to look modern.

-Putting "free consultation" back on the page.
+Putting "$240 Written Attorney Consultation" back on the page.

 Flat-fee is the entire point.
 If it scares prospects, they weren't buyers.